Grow Smart with These Easy Tips

 1. Put Time on Your Side

 counts vary during the course of the day, so try to get out when count is low outside.
-And be sure to check the local pollen forecast, so you can plan your gardening time when the is low.
+And be sure to check the local pollen forecast, so you can plan your gardening time when the count is low.

 2. Dress for Gardening Success

-To help minimise your contact with while gardening, wear an inexpensive painter’s mask, a hat, oversized glasses, gloves and long sleeves.
+To help minimise your contact with pollen while gardening, wear an inexpensive painter’s mask, a hat, oversized glasses, gloves and long sleeves.
 And be sure to remove your clothes when you go inside to help keep pollen spores outside where they belong.

 3. Put Down Allergy-Friendly Roots